-Round Rock City Council gave the first nod of approval to a proposed ordinance at its Dec.
-6 meeting that would clarify existing rules enforced by Animal Control and further protect animals within city limits.
+Round Rock City Council gave the final nod of approval to a proposed ordinance at its Dec.
+20 meeting to clarify existing rules enforced by Animal Control and further protect animals within city limits.

-The ordinance, which was approved by council members unanimously on first reading, addresses shelter, animals in vehicles, microchipping, beekeeping, sale of animals and feral cats.
-Several residents attended the meeting to voice support for the proposed ordinance, which will require a second reading and final vote at City Council’s next meeting.
+The ordinance, which was also approved by council members unanimously on first reading on Dec.
+6, addresses shelter, animals in vehicles, microchipping, beekeeping, sale of animals and feral cats.
+Several residents attended previous meetings to voice support for the ordinance.

-The proposed change to the ordinance on basic care of animals would require that shelters provide animals with “protection from rain, hail, sleet, snow, subfreezing temperatures, sun and excessive heat and is large enough to allow the animal to stand erect, sit, turn around, and lie down in a normal manner.”
+A change to the ordinance on basic care of animals requires that shelters provide animals with “protection from rain, hail, sleet, snow, subfreezing temperatures, sun and excessive heat and is large enough to allow the animal to stand erect, sit, turn around, and lie down in a normal manner.”

 Animals in Vehicles

-The proposed update would ban all unattended animals in vehicles within Round Rock city limits for any length of time.
-This would give officers the ability to use reasonable force, such as breaking a side window, to remove an animal for its safety.
+The updated ordinance bans leaving an animal in a standing or parked vehicle in such a way as to endanger the animal’s health or safety.
+This gives officers the ability to use reasonable force, such as breaking a side window, to remove an animal for its safety.
 The same rule applies to animals in an open air vehicle, unless the animal is confined to the vehicle “by a vented container or cage, or by chain, rope, or other devise cross-tied to prevent the animal from falling or jumping from the motor vehicle or from strangling on a single leash.”

 Condition of Sale

-The proposed ordinance would outlaw individuals from commercially selling, trading, bartering, leasing, renting, giving away, or displaying any animal that’s kept in a cage or pen of any type unless specific conditions are met:
+The new ordinance outlaws individuals from commercially selling, trading, bartering, leasing, renting, giving away, or displaying any animal that’s kept in a cage or pen of any type unless specific conditions are met:

 - Animals must be at least eight weeks old or else be sold with their mother.

-- Animals must originate in Williamson County or an adjacent county at a licensed and legally-operating facility.
+- Animals must originate in Williamson or Travis County at a licensed and legally-operating facility.

 - If the animal is kept in a cage or pen, the cage or pen must be large enough for the animal to comfortably stand.
 The cage or pen must also have enough room for the animal to turn around or move naturally without stepping on another animal, animal feces, or food or water provided for the animal.